Chuxiong Yunnan, China Travel Guide

 Purchase bus tickets directly at the bus station.
 Mobile payment must be common, but cash is also accepted.

-Chuxiong Station (楚雄站) sits on the Guangtong–Dali Railway line, offering connections to major cities.
+Chuxiong Station (楚雄站) is located on the Guangtong–Dali Railway line, offering connections to major cities.

 Chuxiong has multiple bus stations, including the Chuxiong Passenger Transport Station, serving an extensive network.